kzurawel/famicomparty/content/book/03-gettingstarted/index.md

 In the same directory, run `ld65 helloworld.o -t nes -o helloworld.nes`.
 This should result in a new file, helloworld.nes - a "ROM" file for the emulator.

-Open Nintaco and choose "Open" from the "File" menu.
+Open Mesen2 and choose "Open" from the "File" menu.
 Select the helloworld.nes file you just created and click Open.
 The result should be a green screen.{% sidenote(id="explain-nes-examples") %}
 The green screen here is an actual, running NES emulator in your browser!
 I am using the amazing [jsnes](https://github.com/bfirsh/jsnes) by [Ben Firshman](https://fir.sh/).